Loplop (Fargo): Plot

 While Ed struggles in contacting the Gerhardts, Peggy calls Constance to explain her absence.
 Threatened by Hanzee, Constance tries to get her location through the phone.
 Peggy only reveals that she is in a cabin in the outskirts.
 The next day, Ed leaves again to contact the Gerhardts.
 While Peggy watches a movie on the TV, Dodd breaks free.
 After the Gerhardts once again show no interest, Ed decides to call Mike Milligan (Bokeem Woodbine), who just killed his replacement.
 He offers to give him Dodd in exchange for Milligan killing the Gerhardts, which he accepts to do.
 They both agree to meet the next day at a motel in Sioux Falls.
 After Ed leaves, Hanzee arrives at the gas station, where he intimidates the owner into revealing Ed's location, just describing it as somewhere near the lake.
 After Hanzee leaves, the owner calls the police when he sees a newspaper with Hanzee's mugshot.

 Ed returns to the cabin, discovering Peggy unconscious on the floor.
 Dodd then surprises him by hanging up with the knots.
 While Dodd is distracted, Peggy stabs him in the foot with a knife and removes the handle so he can't remove it.
 Dodd is forced to levitate his foot to pass the blade and is then knocked unconscious with a fire iron.
-After saving Ed, Hanzee arrives at the cabin.
-Hanzee gets into a conversation with Peggy, angering Dodd, who insults him to help him.
+After she saves Ed, Hanzee arrives at the cabin.
+He gets into a conversation with Peggy, angering Dodd, who insults him and asks him for help.
 Hanzee then shoots Dodd in the head, killing him.
 He then has Peggy cut his hair.
 Just as she is about to start, Ed notices Lou and Hank approaching the cabin.
 When Hanzee notes them too, he starts shooting.
 Peggy seizes the opportunity to stab him in the back with the scissors.
 With no ammunition, Hanzee is forced to flee.
-Ed and Hank then enter, with Ed and Peggy surrendering.
+Lou and Hank then enter, with Ed and Peggy surrendering.